-Trees not only provide shade and ornamental value but many can be used for other purposes.
-From fruit to nuts, heating to construction, trees are invaluable assets that should be considered regardless of where you live.
+They not only provide shade and ornamental value but many can be used for many other purposes.
+From fruit to nuts, heating to construction, trees are invaluable assets for the homestead.

 Best Fruit Trees

-When it comes to growing trees on the homestead, many homesteaders think automatically of fruit trees.
-Here are some of the best options to consider.
+When it comes to growing trees on the homestead, many people think automatically of fruit trees.
+Here are some of the best trees to consider.

-The plum, particularly the American plum, is a great tree to consider growing on the homestead.
+The plum, particularly the American plum (Prunus spp.), is a great tree to consider growing on the homestead.
 It won’t grow very tall, meaning it won’t block out other trees you might have planted.
 However, it produces delicious fruits that can be eaten raw or made into wines, juices, jellies, jams, or prunes (the dried version we all know and love).

 Another interesting use of the plum tree is for protection.
 These trees grow in complex brambles, producing suckers and long branches that intertwine with each other to help keep out unwanted invaders.

-Apple trees are a must-have on the homestead.
+Apple trees (Malus spp.) are a must-have on the homestead.
 There are dozens of varieties to choose from, so it should be easy for you to find the one that’s right for you.

 Not only are apples great for eating fresh – and they can easily be stored in a root cellar – but they are also wonderful in apple butter, apple sauce, apple juice, and more.

-Mulberry is another fruit tree to consider growing.
+Mulberry (Morus spp.) is another one of the best trees for a homestead.
 There are all kinds of foods you can make from the fruits this tree produces – including tasty mulberry wine!